D-Pagey/100-days-of-code/log.md

 **Today's Progress:**  Finished 2x Intermediate Algorithim Challenges

 **Thoughts:** I watched a few YT videos on Regular Expressions and gained a better understanding.
 In my coding hour, I managed to complete 2 of the intermediate algorithmic challenges.
-I don't think I give myself enough credit for how much I do know at this point.
-2 steps closer to achievement the Front End Certification from FCC.
+I don't think I give myself enough credit for how much I do know at this point as I picked up the areas I had to look up quite quickly.
+Anyway, 2 steps closer to achievement the Front End Certification from FCC.

 **Link to work:** [FreeCodeCamp Profile](https://www.freecodecamp.org/d-pagey)